jupi421/colbuilder/README.md

 If you use ColBuilder in your research, please cite our paper:

-[Citation details will be added upon publication]

-A BibTeX entry will be provided in the [CITATION.cff](https://github.com/graeter-group/colbuilder/tree/main/CITATION.cff) file.
+A BibTeX entry is provided in the [CITATION.cff](https://github.com/graeter-group/colbuilder/tree/main/CITATION.cff) file.

 ## 🙏 Acknowledgements